Understanding The Event Flow

 Step 3: Optional Custom Mapper

-Before forwarding events to destinations, Ours allows you to customize the data through a mapper.
-Mappers let you:
+Before forwarding events to destinations, Ours Privacy allows you to customize the data through a mapper.
+Mappers enable you to:

-If no custom mapper is configured, Ours uses default mappings to forward your event data.
+If you do not configure a custom mapper, Ours Privacy uses default mappings to forward your event data.

 For more details, see Data Mapping.